MagaluCloud/magalu/README.md

 To run the project, the main dependency needed is [Go](https://go.dev/dl/).
 To install, visit the official link with the instructions.

-Our project is prepared to use [Lefthook](https://github.com/evilmartians/lefthook?tab=readme-ov-file#guides), see how to install it to get the most out of our automations"

 ## Building and running locally